Policies on conflict of interest, Human and animal rights, and Informed consent

 Conflict of Interest

-- The corresponding author of an article is asked to inform the Editor of the authors' potential conflicts of interest possibly influencing the research or interpretation of data.
-A potential conflict of interest should be disclosed in the cover letter even when the authors are confident that their judgments have not been influenced in preparing the manuscript.
-Such conflicts may include financial support or private connections to pharmaceutical companies, political pressure from interest groups, or academic problems.
-Disclosure form shall be same with ICMJE Uniform Disclosure Form for Potential Conflicts of Interest (https://jkms.org/src/coi_disclosure.docx).
-The Editor will decide whether the information on the conflict should be included in the published paper.
-In particular, all sources of funding for a study should be explicitly stated.
-The KMJ asks referees to let its Editor know of any conflict of interest before reviewing a particular manuscript
+The corresponding author of each article is responsible for informing the editor about any potential conflicts of interest that could impact the research or interpretation of data.
+It is important to disclose potential conflicts of interest in the cover letter, even if the authors are confident that their judgment has not been influenced during the preparation of the manuscript.
+Examples of such conflicts may include financial support or personal affiliations with pharmaceutical companies, political pressure from interest groups, or academic disputes.
+The disclosure forms should follow the format of the ICMJE Uniform Disclosure Form for Potential Conflicts of Interest.
+The editor will decide whether to include details of the potential conflict in the published paper.
+Additionally, all sources of funding for the study must be explicitly stated.
+KMJ requests authors to inform its editor about any conflicts of interest before reviewing a specific manuscript.

 Human and Animal rights